One of the most accomplished all-round pickups on sale

 What are the service intervals for a Nissan Navara?

-The Navara needs a service every 25,000 miles or two years, whichever comes sooner.
+Officially, the Navara needs a service every 25,000 miles or two years, whichever comes sooner.

-This means it goes twice as far between dealer visits as most rivals, which should make a significant difference to your running costs.
+In theory, this means it goes twice as far between dealer visits as most rivals, which should make a significant difference to your running costs.

 How the long is warranty on a Nissan Navara?

 The Navara has a five-year, 100,000-mile warranty as standard - exactly matching the Toyota Hilux.

 This is one of the better pickup warranties in the UK, though the Isuzu D-Max is covered for five years or 125,000 miles, and the SsangYong Musso seven years or 150,000 miles.

 Initally there were five standard Nissan Navara trim levels: Visia, Acenta, Acenta+, N-Connecta and Tekna.

 However, in 2018 Nissan added some even more premium options at the top of the range labelled the N-Guard and the Off-Roader AT32, both based on the Tekna grade but with added items of kit.

 Visia and Acenta trims are offered as both the King Cab and Double Cab but with the 163hp engine only, and are aimed more at working operators and fleets.
 The posher rest are only available as 190hp Double Cab models.